- What information do we collect about you?

 Our GDPR Statement

-The new EU General Data Protection Regulation (GDPR) comes into force on 25th May 2018 and will impact every organisation which processes personal data of EU citizens.
-It introduces new responsibilities, empowers businesses to be accountable for their processing of personal data as well as enabling EU citizens to protect their privacy and control the way their data is processed.
-Even though the UK will be leaving Europe, the GDPR still applies and will replace the UK’s Data Protection Act 1998 when it comes into force.
+The new EU General Data Protection Regulation (GDPR) has now come into force and impacts every organisation which processes personal data of EU citizens.
+It introduced new responsibilities, empowers businesses to be accountable for their processing of personal data as well as enabling EU citizens to protect their privacy and control the way their data is processed.
+Even though the UK has left Europe, the GDPR still applies and replaces the UK’s Data Protection Act 1998.

 Data protection definitions